netcon-consulting/send_curl/README.md

  - direkt server addressing without MX Lookup possible
  - recipients can be specified directly or via listfile
  - message templates are stored in separate file (compose_mail)
+ - supports DSN with '-vf $sender' switch as first parameter

  Install:
   "source sm.sh" and "source  compose_message" or include these in your bashrc as function by adding this line